-OptaPlanner is 100% pure JavaTM and runs on any JVM 8 or higher.
+OptaPlanner is 100% pure JavaTM and runs on Java 11 or higher.
 It integrates very easily with other JavaTM technologies.
 OptaPlanner is available in the Maven Central Repository.

 OptaPlanner works on any Java Virtual Machine and is compatible with Standard Java, Enterprise Java, and all JVM languages.